What kind of dog parent are you? Test your knowledge on this dog food comparison page. Learn how to boost canine nutrition and avoid toxic dog foods.

 Final Comments on Dog Food Comparisons

 Petsumer Reports~ ~ ~Buy and download for instant gratification.
 There are somewhere around 1,700 pet foods ranked for you.

-By the way, it is in memory of a beloved dog who died due to commercial dog food.
+By the way, the woman who started Petsumer did it in memory of her beloved dog who died due to commercial dog food.

 Now pat yourself on the back and go hug your dog.
 And last but not least, add table scraps!
 I'm not talking pizza.
 Some plain meat and steamed veggies can add nutrition to that dog diet.